hallahan/geo599-final-proj/README.txt

 is used instead.

-Further details about the scope of the study in which this data processing serves can be found in `documentation.html`.
+Further details about the scope of the study in which this data processing serves can be found in `landslide_study.pdf`.

 #Usage